-“Sexting” usually refers to the sharing of nude or semi-nude and sexually provocative photos via cellphone, but it can happen on other devices and the Web too.
-First of all, research shows most teens don’t “sext.”
+“Sexting” usually refers to the sharing of sexually explicit images via mobile phones, but it can happen on other devices, too.
+First of all, research shows most teens don’t share sexually explicit images.
 And most of those who do experience no negative consequences.
-But for teens who do sext, there are both psychological and legal risks, especially if coercion is involved and the images wind up being distributed beyond their intended audience.
+But for teens who do share sexually explicit images, there are both psychological and legal risks, especially if coercion is involved and the images wind up being distributed beyond their intended audience.
 Sexting is certainly not just a teen issue, but these tips are specifically for teens and parents of teens.

-Various causes: The reasons teens “sext” vary widely.
-In some cases it’s a form of flirting or a way of showing affection for a boyfriend or girlfriend or someone the teen is interested in dating.
+Various causes The reasons teens share sexually explicit images vary widely.
+In some cases, it’s a form of flirting or a way of showing affection for a boyfriend or girlfriend or someone the teen is interested in dating.
 Sometimes it’s impulsive behavior, perhaps at a party or when under the influence of drugs or alcohol.
 There are also cases where the teen is responding to peer pressure, bullying or even threats.
 In rarer cases, adults solicit images from teens.
-Some teens view sexting as a form of “safe sex” because, unlike physical sex, there is no risk of pregnancy or sexually transmitted diseases.
+Some teens view sharing sexually explicit images as a form of “safe sex” because, unlike physical sex, there is no risk of pregnancy or sexually transmitted diseases.

-Possible consequences: The consequences of sexting can range from nothing at all to extremely serious.
+Possible consequences The consequences of sexting can range from nothing at all to extremely serious.
 In most cases, nothing bad happens because the image is never shared beyond the person it was sent to.
-That doesn’t mean there’s no risk, because there is always the possibility the image will be shared later, e.g., after a breakup or seen by someone else who has access to the phone or even accessed and distributed as the result of a hack.
-And as you know, digital photos are easy to copy and paste onto the Web, where they can be archived and searchable pretty much forever.
+That doesn’t mean there’s no risk because there is the possibility the image will be shared later, e.g., after a breakup or seen by someone else who has access to the phone or even accessed and distributed as the result of a hack.
+And as you know, digital photos are easy to copy and archive.

 Severe consequences: In cases where the images have been seen by others beyond the intended person, the consequences can be quite severe in terms of possible criminal prosecution, trouble with school authorities or serious social and psychological consequences including increased bullying, social isolation, shaming and severe anxiety, fear and depression.
 Experts caution never to assume that any single incident or event is the cause of a suicide, but there have been a few tragic cases where teens have killed themselves after nude images have been widely distributed.

-It’s illegal.
+Legal issues ConnectSafely does not support the prosecution of young people for sharing sexually explicit images.
+“Child pornography laws,” designed to protect children from predatory adults, have in a few cases been used to go after youth for sexting.
+That’s wrong and it’s rare, but it has happened.
 For maximum safety and peace of mind, don’t share nude or sexually suggestive photos of yourself or anyone else, especially if under 18.
-Though increasingly rare, there have been cases of teens being charged with producing and distributing child pornography, charges that, in a very small number of cases, have resulted in criminal prosecution and being put on a sex offender list.
+Again, it’s increasingly rare, but there have been cases of teens being charged with producing and distributing child pornography, charges that, in a very small number of cases, have resulted in criminal prosecution and being put on a sex offender list.
 The owner of a phone or computer with nude photos of anyone under 18 stored on it could be charged with possession.
 If the photos go to someone in another state (which can happen really easily), there could be federal felony charges.

 Parents, talk with your kids about sexting in a relaxed setting.
 Ask them what they know about it.
 Express how you feel in a conversational, non-confrontational way.
 For one thing, help them think about what it might feel like to have intimate photos of themselves forwarded to any number of peers by someone they thought they liked or trusted.
 A two-way dialog can go a long way toward helping your kids understand how to minimize legal, social and reputation risks.
 If they want to avoid the conversation, that’s OK, have it anyway.
 Just don’t expect it to last very long and be respectful of how they respond.